dir-aotearoa/dir-aotearoa.github.io/posts/aotearoa-landscape-review.md

 ---
 title: Aotearoa NZ Data Landscape Review
 description: We propose to undertake a landscape review of data in research.
-The review will: Summarise the research data landscape in Aotearoa; identifying the key actors, institutions and initiatives in both the public and private sectors; Identify challenges and opportunities for the current research data ecosystem; Consider issues relating to Māori data sovereignty.
+The review will - Summarise the research data landscape in Aotearoa; identifying the key actors, institutions and initiatives in both the public and private sectors; Identify challenges and opportunities for the current research data ecosystem; Consider issues relating to Māori data sovereignty.
 date: 2022-06-01
 author: Richard Hartshorn, Tahu Kukutai
 tags: